bestinslot-xyz/brc20-proposals/README.md

 When an indexer indexes this inscription, an `EVM address` will be generated from the `btc pkscript` of the wallet that sent the inscription to the module.

 At this point, the Executor will execute this operation with the same rules as `EVM`, and if the execution is successful, a new smart contract will be deployed to the state of the Executor.

-> [!NOTE]
-> The indexer should save the `inscription_id` and `smart_contract_address` pair since the `function call` operation can point to either address or inscription_id.

 ### Function Call